bluehabit/BlogPosts/master_post.md

 ![func1](https://imgur.com/vOqFmtk.png)

-We can even save the result inside of a variable.
+We can even save the result returned from our function inside of a variable.

 ![func2](https://imgur.com/3uaFCBV.png)